 - supporting government departments and agencies in the use of a national risk assessment methodology

 - helping to strengthen management arrangements for national risk

 - supporting the work of ODESC governance boards.

 While the National Risk Unit provides an overview of National Security risk, the day-to-day responsibility of managing risk remains with individual government agencies.

 Effective management and governance of national risk means New Zealand will be better prepared against a range of possible events.

-The National Risk Unit is part of the Security and Intelligence Group within the Department of Prime Minister and Cabinet.
+The National Risk Unit is part of the National Security Group within the Department of the Prime Minister and Cabinet.